 Students must take and pass the Bible Content Exam at the beginning of the academic year.
 A 90% or better is considered passing.
 If they fail to pass the exam, then they must retake the exam monthly.
 Once they have passed three times in a row, then they are finished for the year.

 It is expected that Greyfriars will graduate with proficiency in both Biblical Greek and Hebrew.
-To that end, Greyfriars Hall will ensure that courses in basic Greek and Hebrew grammar are offered at regular intervals, as well as more intermediate level reading courses.
+To that end, Greyfriars Hall will ensure that courses in basic Greek and Hebrew grammar are offered at regular intervals (in partnership with NSA), as well as more intermediate level reading courses.
 Throughout their time at Greyfriars Hall, students should be committed to translating from the original any passage that they intend to teach on (once they have achieved proficiency in the relevant language).

 Both Greek and Hebrew are offered through New Saint Andrews College.